Violent City

 Violent City (Città violenta, also released as The Family) is a 1970 crime thriller film directed by Sergio Sollima from a screenplay co-written with Lina Wertmüller, starring Charles Bronson, Jill Ireland, and Telly Savalas.
 Bronson plays a former hitman framed by a former boss and left for dead.
 He seeks revenge, but realizes his real enemy may be closer than he thinks.
-The Italian-French co-production was filmed in New Orleans, the U.S Virgin Islands, and Cinecittà Studios in Rome.
+The Italian-French co-production was filmed in New Orleans, the U.S. Virgin Islands, and Cinecittà Studios in Rome.

 Plot

 Professional assassin Jeff Heston and his lover Vanessa are holidaying in the Virgin Islands, when they are set upon by thugs led by Jeff's former associate Jerry Coogan.
 Jeff is shot and left for dead, while Vanessa seemingly runs off with Coogan.
 Jeff is imprisoned for the shooting and visited by Steve, a lawyer for crime boss Al Weber, Jeff's previous boss.
 Jeff refuses to disclose Vanessa's involvement as a potential exonerating witness, even if it means a longer sentence for him.

 Months later, Jeff is released and travels to New Orleans, where he's immediately accosted by thugs working for Weber, who wants him to come work for him again.
 Jeff refuses, saying he's retired.
-With the help of his old friend Killain, a drug-addicted hitman, tracks down Coogan at a motor race where he is a driver.
+With the help of his old friend Killain, a drug-addicted hitman, Jeff tracks down Coogan at a motor race where he is a driver.
 Jeff kills Coogan by shooting out one of his tires, causing a fiery crash, while taking precautions to avoid being seen.

 Jeff reunites with Vanessa at a debutante ball.
 At first, he's harsh and confrontational with her, upset that she didn't disclose that she was Coogan's former mistress, and that she left him for dead.
-She says she only did it because she was afraid, and once to rekindle their relationship.
+She says she only did it because she was afraid, and wants to rekindle their relationship.
 They decide to leave town together, but Jeff is stopped by Weber's thugs carrying incriminating photos of him killing Coogan.